United Nations Interim Force in Lebanon: 2026 Lebanon war

-Ending
+UNIFIL mandate ending

-Following the ceasefire related to Israeli attacks on Hezbollah militias in southern Lebanon, negotiations began on extending the UNIFIL mission.
-Ultimately, the UN Security Council voted to extend the mission until the end of 2026, under pressure from Israel and the US.
+Following the 2024 ceasefire related to Israeli attacks on Hezbollah militias in southern Lebanon, negotiations began on extending the UNIFIL mission.
+Ultimately, in August 2025 the UN Security Council voted to terminate the mission at the end of 2026, under pressure from Israel and the US.
 The mandate of the peacekeeping force in southern Lebanon is valid until December 31, 2026.
-After this date, in 2027, the process of withdrawing the UNIFIL peacekeeping force is to begin, handing over the protection of the Blue Line to the Lebanese Armed Forces.
+After this date, in 2027, the process of withdrawing the UNIFIL peacekeeping force is to begin, handing over the protection of the Blue Line to the Lebanese Armed Forces, however due to cost-cutting measures in November 2025, the number of UN peacekeepers was reduced from 10,500 to over 9,900 compared to the beginning of the year.
+By February 2026, the number of UN peacekeepers had fallen to 7,500 and another reduction in UN forces is planned by May.

+In December 2025, the Italian Minister of Defence Guido Crosetto declared that Italy would leave troops in southern Lebanon after the end of the UNIFIL mandate, as part of participation in MCT4L and MIBIL missions.

+Finland has declared that it will remain in the UNIFIL mission until the mandate expires in December 2026.

-Irish peacekeepers are to remain in Lebanon under the existing UNIFIL mandate until 2027.
-In turn, the Polish peacekeeping forces that are part of IRISHPOLBATT are to remain until August 31, 2026.
+Austrian and Irish peacekeepers are to remain in Lebanon under the existing UNIFIL mandate until 2027.
+The South Korea declared the withdrawal of its forces from the UNIFIL mission by the end of 2027.
+In turn, the Polish peacekeeping forces that are part of IRISHPOLBATT are to remain until 31 August 2026.

+On 13 March 2026, the Croatian officer ended his service due to Croatia's withdrawal of military contingents from Iraq and Lebanon.

 Contributing countries

-As of 1 August 2025, the total number of personnel in the mission is 10,509:
+As of 23 September 2026, the total number of personnel in the mission is 7,565: